 Caramelizing the onions

-(If you don't want caramelized onion then skip these steps and cook the onion straight in the pot for 5-10 mins before adding the meat.)
+(Optional step.
+If you don't want to caramelize onion, then skip these steps and fry the onion in the pot with the butter and fry for 5-10 mins before adding the garlic and meat.)

-- Add the onions and cook for 10 minutes, stirring occasionally so that they don't burn.
+- Fry the onions for 10 minutes, stirring occasionally so that they don't burn.
+After 10 minutes, add a sprinkle of salt and mix well.

-- Lower the heat and cook for another 30 minutes, stir every few minutes prevent burning.
-(If the onions stick to the pan, add a bit of water to help unstick them.)
+- Reduce the heat to low and continue cook for another 20-30 minutes, stir every few minutes prevent burning.
+(If the onions stick to the pan, add 1-2 tsp of water at a time to help unstick them.)

-- Heat a large pot on medium and add 1 tbsp butter and 2 cloves of crushed garlic.
+- Heat a large pot on medium and add the butter.
+Once it's melted, add 2 cloves of grated or crushed garlic and fry until fragrant.

-- Once the butter is melted and the garlic is fragrant, add the meat to the pan and sprinkle with a pinch of salt.
-Brown the outsides to seal in the juices.
+- Once the garlic is fragrant, add the meat to the pan and sprinkle with a pinch of salt.
+Brown the surface to seal the meat.

-- Add all of the carrot and potato to the pot.
-Cook together for a few minutes.
+- Once the meat is sealed, add the carrot and potato to the pot.
+Stir and cook together for a 1-2 minutes.

-- Add the caramelized onion to the pot and stir.
+- Add the caramelized onion to the pot and stir thoroughly to break it up.

 - Once it's boiling, turn the heat down to medium-low and simmer for 20 mins with the lid slightly ajar.